 This brings us to our next question: How do we know which systems in our lives are worth significantly improving?
 To answer this, we'll use yet another mental model: one that I call One Level Higher.

 One Level Higher — Repeatedly ask whether you’re optimizing a cog in a machine instead of the machine itself.
-The higher the level you optimize at, typically the greater your ROI.
+The higher the level you optimize at, typically the greater the ROI.

-If you work for years to earn a 15% raise when you could switch jobs for an instant 25% salary boost, you're optimizing a cog (salary) in the machine (your job).
-You'd reach your goal quicker if you optimized the machine instead: find another job altogether.
+Here's the best way to explain One LeveL higher: If you work for years to earn a 15% raise when you could just switch jobs for an instant 35% salary boost, you're optimizing your current job instead of your career as a whole.
 That's the higher level optimization.

-But you can go a level even higher.
+But you can go a level even higher than that.

 The job market is itself a cog in another machine: earning financial stability.
-But what if you could achieve financial stability without having to toil away at a 9 to 5?
+But what if you could achieve financial stability without having to toil away at a 9-to-5?
 If your real passion lies outside of the office, then climbing the corporate ladder would be falling prey to inertia.
 Instead, the better path would be reducing your expenses by moving to a cheaper city and living more modestly.
-With lower costs, you could switch to part-time and pursue your passions.
+With lower costs, you could switch to part-time and pursue your true passions if they don't align with your job.

 Isn’t that the higher-level game you're really optimizing for?